Self Employed Carpenter

 "Oh, what a sweet sound that is," I said with a big grin.

-Steve smiled and said, "It'll last you a long time, if you take good care of it."
+Steve smiled and said, "It'll last you a long time if you take good care of it."
 (He was right.
-I have owned it for almost 40 years and it is still cutting wood).
+I have owned it for nearly 40 years, and it is still cutting wood).

-"Gary was our stairman," Steve said. "but he hasn't shown up for work in a few weeks and no one knows of his whereabouts.
-I am happy to give the job to you, if you want it.
-He left a lot of stringers that you can use for templates, if you want to use them, but you can also calculate the rise and run for the stringers yourself.
-That's probably the best way, then you will know how to build stairs, not just these stairs, but any stairs."
+"Gary was our stair man," Steve said. "but he hasn't shown up for work in a few weeks, and no one knows his whereabouts.
+I am happy to give the job to you if you want it.
+He left a lot of stringers that you can use for templates if you want to use them, but you can also calculate the rise and run of the stringers yourself.
+That's probably the best way.
+Then you will know how to build stairs, not just these stairs, but any stairs."

 "Then that's what I'll do," I said.

-The process of calculating step height is basically simple - you divide the Total Height of the stairs by your desired Step Height.
+The process of calculating step height is simple - you divide the Total Height of the stairs by the desired Step Height.
 The result of that calculation is the Number of Steps on your stairs.
-Of course, the Number of Steps must be a whole number, so you drop any decimal of fractional parts, then divide the Total Height again by the Number of Steps (using just the whole number).
+Of course, the Number of Steps must be a whole number, so you must round up (or down) to the nearest whole number to get the actual Number of Steps.
+Next, divide the Total Height by just the Whole Number.
 The result is the Typical Step Height (the height of each step).
 Of course, there's much more to building stairs, but these are the basics.

 Steve and I walked over to one of the stairwells where Gary had been working.
-The job was to build interior stairs that would connect the ground level to the second floor of the apartment unit.
-The design also called for a mid-level landing between floors.
+The job was to build interior stairs that connect the ground level to the second floor of the apartment unit with a mid-level landing in between.

-Just like all of the other things that I had built on this apartment project, the first stair well took the longest - almost the whole week, while I measured, calculated, and checked my math, at least three times before I cut a single stair stringer.
-But I was able to build two sets of stairs the second week, and three the week after.
-I had become the new 'stair man' and built most of the remaining stairs on the project.
+Like all the other things I had built on this apartment project, the first stairwell took the longest - almost a week, while I measured, calculated, and checked my math at least three times before I cut a single stair stringer.
+But I built two sets of stairs the second week and three the week after.
+I became the new 'stair man' and cut all the remaining stairs on the project.

-One Monday, I arrived at work to discover that a third building had burned to the ground.
+On Monday, I arrived at work to discover that a third building had burned.
 Wow!
-The fire started sometime over the weekend when nobody (especially me) was there.
-As far as I know, investigations into the causes of the fires had never been determined.
+The fire started over the weekend when nobody (especially me) was there.
+As far as I knew, the cause of the fires was never known.
 Buildings under construction have a higher risk of fire than completed structures.
-Fire protection building codes aren't intended to be effective until the structure is completely finished.
-Much of the time the job site was littered with scrap wood and pieces of highly-flammable moisture barrier.
-My guess is that someone carelessly tossed a cigarette into a pile of debris, and poof!
+Fire protection building codes intend to protect a completed building, not one that is half-built.
+There were always pieces of Highly Flammable moisture barrier lying around.
+I guessed that someone carelessly tossed a cigarette into a pile of debris, and poof.

-Once the slab was cleaned off and re-capped, the OP crew quickly re-framed it, while I finished up the last of the stairs.
+Once the slab was ready, the OP crew quickly re-framed it while I finished up the last of the stairs.
 The carpentry phase of the apartment project was wrapping up.
-All of the buildings were framed and trimmed, and most of them were bricked and dry-walled.
-The dusty gravel roads that once connected the buildings were being paved and before long the last week of work was upon us.
+All the buildings were framed and trimmed, and most were bricked and sheetrocked.
+A paving crew arrived to pave the dusty gravel roads with asphalt, and before long, the last week of work was upon us.

 I finished up my last set of stairs on a Thursday.
-That evening, we all went to Chuy's, on Barton Springs road, and had beer and nachos to celebrate the end of the job.
+That evening, we all went to Chuy's Mexican restaurant and had beer and nachos to celebrate the end of the job.
 At the bar, the OP boys announced that they were dissolving their partnership and already had new jobs lined up.
-Mark was going to work as an estimator for a real estate developer, while Jay went to work for JCorp and was given the position of foreman on a condominium project that was not too far from my house.
+Mark was going to work as an estimator for a real estate developer, while Jay went to work for JCorp as a foreman on a condominium project not far from my house.

-"Matt, if you are looking for work and are interested in building stairs on my new project, I would like to give the opportunity to you," Jay said.
+"Matt, if you are looking for work and are interested in building stairs on my new project, I would like to give the job to you," Jay said.

-"That sounds good, I'll come by and check it out," I said.
+"That sounds good, Jay.
+I will come by and check it out," I said.

 "Great!
 Come by on Monday - I'll be there all day."

-We drank beer for several hours and reminisced about all of the crazy events that happened on the apartment project, the fires... the SkyTrak accident... the guy who fell off the roof...
-Chuck-the-cheese-dog...
-Steve's late-night party...
+We drank beer for several hours and reminisced about all of the crazy events that happened on the apartment project: the fires, the SkyTrak accident, the guy who fell off the roof, Chuck-the-cheese-dog, and Steve's late-night party.
 There weren't too many dull moments.

 During the time I spent building apartments, I learned a great deal about carpentry and construction.
-Along with the countless tricks-of-the-trade that I picked up from various carpenters, I had learned two marketable carpentry skills - how to frame roofs and how to build stairs.
+Along with the countless 'tricks of the trade' I picked up from various carpenters, I learned two very marketable carpentry skills - how to frame roofs and build stairs.

-I pulled into the main entrance and saw Steve leaning up against his truck talking to some workers (not unlike the scene of my first day on the job).
-I found a parking spot a short distance from Steve's truck and walked towards the group.
+On Friday morning, I pulled into the main entrance of the job site and saw Steve leaning up against his truck, talking to some workers (not unlike the scene of my first day on the job).
+I found a parking spot near Steve's truck and walked toward the group.
 The workers wrapped up their conversation with Steve and left before I arrived.

 "Good morning, Steve," I said.